 The RCD authentication service shall perform RCD authentication, either by constructing an "rcd" PASSPorT or by adding "rcd" PASSporT claims to a "shaken" PASSporT, as specified in [draft-ietf-stir-passport-rcd].

-When constructing an "rcd" PASSporT, the RCD authentication service shall populate the "rcd" PASSporT "orig", "dest", and "iat" claims with the same procedures as specified for the "shaken" PASSporT defined in [ATIS-1000074].
+When constructing an "rcd" PASSporT, the RCD authentication service shall populate the protected header as specified in [draft-ietf-stir-passport-rcd].
+The "alg" parameter value shall be "ES256".
+The payload "orig", "dest", and "iat" claims shall be populated as specified in [ATIS-1000074].

 When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service must populate the base shaken claims as specified in [ATIS-1000074].